pierrehenrymuller/ESP-FBot/README.md

  - [AFERIY P210](https://www.aferiy.com/products/aferiy-p210-portable-power-station-2400w-2048wh)
  - [AFERIY P310](https://www.aferiy.com/products/aferiy-p310-portable-power-station-3300w-3840wh)

 Basically, any power station that works with the "BrightEMS" application.
-You normally connect these batteries to your WIFI and they will connect to a cloud server.
-You then have to manage the device from the cloud this can be slow and not ideal in outage situations.
-Instead, you can get fast local management of your battery by loading this ESP-Home component on a small device near the battery.
-The device will communicate to the battery using Bluetooth and relay the data locally using WIFI.
+You normally manage these batteries thru a cloud service, which is not ideal in outage situations.
+Instead, you can get fast local management by loading this ESP-Home component on a small device near the battery.
+The device will communicate to the battery using Bluetooth and relay the data locally using WIFI to Home Assistant.

 ## Features